 If you're looking for a program to keep your system time accurate, you've just found it!

 NetTime was originally written by Graham Mainwaring in 1997 with an open source release made in 1998.
 Graham made a number of updates to the program until he lost interest and finally abandoned the project officially on the 1st of July 2004.

-The NetTime project has been resurrected by myself, Mark Griffiths, in 2011, and I'm now making an updated version available here:
+The NetTime project has been resurrected by myself, Mark Griffiths, and I'm now making an updated version available here: